-Section 2.
-Quorum.
 A majority of voting members present as verified by the vice president shall constitute a quorum.

 The agenda for any regular meeting shall include the call to order, reading and approval of minutes, unfinished business, committee reports, new business, announcements, and adjournment.
 The agenda need not necessarily be in any prescribed order.

-Section 4.
-Council Recommendations.
 The Council's recommendations to administration and staff are made to improve and enhance the procedures and policies of the University.
-Recommendations may be presented for approval by the full Council either by an individual Council member or through an appointed Council committee.
+A recommendation may originate from any Council member or standing committee.
 All recommendations presented must clearly define the issue(s) at hand and articulate the action needed to address the issue(s) adequately.
-The tone and substance of the recommendations should be in keeping with the purpose of the Council as defined in Article I, Section 2.
+The tone and substance of every recommendation should be in keeping with the purpose of the Council as defined in Article I, Section 2.
 The individual or committee bringing forward the recommendation shall be prepared to discuss it fully.

-Recommendations brought by committee of the Council shall be distributed in writing to all members at least one week before the first official reading.
-There shall be two readings, during two consecutive meetings.
+Recommendations brought to the full Council shall be distributed to all members no less than five business days before the first official reading.
+There shall be two readings, ideally during two consecutive meetings.
 Discussion follows the first reading.
-Discussion and opportunity to make changes to the recommendation by majority vote of those present follow the second reading.
+Discussion and opportunity to amend the recommendation by majority vote of those present follow the second reading.

-Bylaws, minutes of meetings, recommendations, formal presentations on behalf of the Council given by the president, and directory of membership shall be accessible from the Council's Website.
+Bylaws, minutes of meetings, recommendations, formal presentations on behalf of the Council given by the president, and directory of membership shall be accessible from the Council's website.
 It shall be the responsibility of the current president to oversee the maintenance of the Council's business papers.
-All relevant materials that cannot be archived on the Website shall be passed from president to president.
+All relevant materials that cannot be archived in an appropriate online secure storage location shall be passed from president to president.

 Article IV: Officers

-The officers of the Council shall include a president, vice president/president-elect, secretary and treasurer.
+The officers of the Council shall include a president, vice president/president-elect, secretary, and treasurer.
 The officers shall be elected in the spring.
-The term of office shall begin July 1 and conclude June 30, during which time the elected officers shall continue to meet the definition of staff as defined in Article I, Section 3.
+The term of office shall begin July 1 and conclude June 30, during which time the elected officers shall continue to meet the definition of staff as defined in Article 1, Section 4.

 Section 2.
 Duties